Skjoldrun/Skjoldrun.github.io/docs/other/VS-code-context-menu.md

 @="\"C:\\Program Files\\Microsoft VS Code\\Code.exe\" \"%V\""
 ```

-This file uses path for the default installation of VS Code, adjust these if you have installed this elswhere.
+This file uses path for the default installation of VS Code, adjust these if you have installed this elsewhere.